Skip to main content

 To check this:

-If all goes well, you'll get a succesful read of the same address you saw previously.
+If all goes well, you'll get a successful read of the same address

 If not, check for a message.
 Among the possibilities are: